 “I received the same report received from the Pericles’ sensors.
 Something else… bothered me.”
-The Roylan climbed up onto the table and accepted a PADD from Lissea before walked down and dropping down in front of Evek and Daro.
+The Roylan accepted a PADD from Lissea San before he slipped out of his chair and walked down to stand between Evek and Daro.
 He handed the PADD to Daro while looking at Evek, crossing his arms in front of him.
 “We talked to the captain of the Sally Mae.
 We discovered from her that they were carrying refugees.
 You've committed an unprovoked attack on a Federation freighter.”

 “The sphere of internal Cardassian politics are—”

 “Save me from the hardliner speech, Gul Evek.
 The Central Command has fallen and the Federation is offering humanitarian support and protection to your people.
 Now I demand an explanation or I'll arrest you both, and your crews.”

 Daro sighed and looked at Evek.
 The more experienced military commander remained tightlipped and he leaned back in his seat.
 Tattok looked back at San and nodded.

 “The evidence from the sensor readings that we gathered,” the Trill started, “suggest that the Sally Mae made contact with another vessel before you encountered the ship.
 However, our investigation of the freighter’s internal sensors show that—”

 “Admiral Tattok,” Daro said, interrupting the administrative assistant, “we have reason to believe that elements of the Maquis have hidden themselves among the refugees aboard your freighter.
 We’re in Cardassian space and as the military of the Union—”